Image-X-Institute/scientific-method-app/README.md

 To use the program, if you're using the development environment, open ```http://localhost:8000/``` in a browser.
 If you're using the production environment, open ```http://localhost:1337/```.
 From there, freely use the application as you wish.

 To access the admin page, open ```http://localhost:8000/admin/``` or ```http://localhost:1337/``` depending on your environment.
-If you're using the production environment, login with the details you used when you created the superuser.
+If you're using the production environment, login with the details you used when you created the admin user.
 If you're using the development environment, login using ```admin@superuser.com``` as the email and ```u0hN500N``` as the password.
 From here, you can view or select any database entry and add more or delete entries.